 - Effective and direct use.
 GeoPackage can be used directly as a data source for workstation and server software.
 As GeoPackage features support spatial and attribute indices, data can be searched for quickly from database tables, provided that the software used can use GeoPackage databases effectively.
 Even if it cannot, GeoPackage database files can still be used as an easy data transfer option in place of files divided into map sheets.

-Two GeoPackage database files of the National Topographic Database have been published, covering the whole of Finland.
+Two GeoPackage database files of the Topographic Database have been published, covering the whole of Finland.

-- The elevation file (mtkkorkeus.gpkg) includes feature classes that depict elevations (7 feature classes).
+- Elevation (mtkkorkeus.gpkg) includes feature classes that depict elevations (7 feature classes).

-- The terrain file (mtkmaasto.gpkg) includes all other feature classes of the Topographic Database (more than 120 feature classes).
+- All themes except elevation (mtkmaasto.gpkg) includes all other feature classes of the Topographic Database (more than 120 feature classes).